 - 2.5.
 Product Manager / Project Owner review and adjust priority with regularity at grooming meetings - 2.6.
-Backlog hierarchy

-Themes -

-- Gives a name to a body of work and correlates with a key functional objective - Each sprint will have a theme and desired outcome(s)

-Epics - Subdivides large functional objectives into specific functional pieces
+Backlog hierarchy - Themes - - Gives a name to a body of work and correlates with a key functional objective Each sprint will have a theme and desired outcome(s) - Each sprint will have a theme and desired outcome(s) Epics - Subdivides large functional objectives into specific functional pieces